corykacal/Untitled-Game-Engine/README.md

 - Simple lighting
 - Somewhat easy texture abstraction
 - Simple perlin noise hills with almost dynamic chunk generation
+- normal maps and voxel-izing them
+  - This kind of works, but the layers from the parallax are still visible, ill fix this later

 Current features I am working on from most important to least:
  - Increasing efficiency of code by using multi-threading for CPU side buffer building code
- - Implementing normal maps and voxel-izing them
  - Dynamic chunk generation
  - Implementing procedural tree generation using space colonization algorithm.